If you're homeless or at risk of homelessness

 You can apply for homeless help if you're 16 or over.

-There is information about each local council's homeless departments on the Shelter Scotland website.
+There's information about each local council's homeless department on the Shelter Scotland website.

-Remember you don’t have to take action alone.
+You don’t have to take action alone.
 An adviser can help you apply to the council for help, and look at your other options.
+If you need help to apply to the council talk to an adviser.

 Check which council you should apply to